roisinanglim/restfulapi/README.md

 #### Website

 The website is made up of two pages.
-The first page contains a staff table holding the staff's details.The update,create and delete buttons within the wedpage, enable the staffs details to be amended.
-Upon clicking on any of the labelled buttons,the staffs details are prompted.
+The first page contains a staff table holding the staff's details.The update,create and delete buttons within the wedpage, enable the staff details to be amended.
+Upon clicking on any of the labelled buttons,the staff details are prompted.
 Once these details are submitted, the selected function is called and both the sql database and the webpage are updated.
 The show store button located in the centre of the page allows for easy navigation to the store table.

 ![StaffTable](stafftablepg1.JPG)

 The second page consists of the store table.
 This contains details about the store's locations.
 The update,create and delete buttons within the wedpage, enable the stores details to be amended.
-Upon clicking on any of the labelled buttons,the staff's details are prompted.
+Upon clicking on any of the labelled buttons,the store details are prompted.
 Once these details are submitted, the selected function is called and both the sql database and the webpage are updated.The show staff button located in the centre of the page allows for easy navigation to the staff table.

 ![StoreTable](storetablepg2.JPG)